P-RajaRamesh/Study-Buddy-AI/README.md

   Build Docker Image
   Push Image to DockerHub
   ```
-- Make sure to upadte your Dockerhub repo name in `Jenkinsfile` & `deployment.yaml` file:
+- Make sure to update your Dockerhub repo name in `Jenkinsfile` & `deployment.yaml` file:
 - Change the IMAGE_TAG to `v1` in Jenkinsfile
 - Update **image:** of `deployment.yaml` file with `rajaramesh7410/studybuddy:v1`
 - Save the Jenkinsfile in VSCode and push to github by following below steps: